LucaCanali/Miscellaneous/Spark_Notes/Spark_DataFrame_Histograms.md

 |    11| 85.0|    7|
 +------+-----+-----+
 ```

-- As an alternative you can define the computeHistogram funtion in your code
+2. As an alternative you can define the `computeHistogram` (or `computeWeightedHistogram`) function in your code,
+as in this example:
+```
-- Example from the Spark shell.
+Run from the Spark shell.
 Requires Spark 3.1.0 or higher.
-```
+bin/spark-shell

 import org.apache.spark.sql.{DataFrame, Dataset}

 def computeHistogram(col: String, min: Long, max: Long, bins: Long)(df: DataFrame): DataFrame= {